antoniofmoliveira/RUST-HAL-FREENOVE-ESP32-S3-KIT/README.md

-# Using Rust ESP32 hal translate the code from Freenove Esp32-S3-Kit
+# Using Rust ESP32 hal to translate the code from Freenove Esp32-S3-Kit

 Work in progress.